rasogltra/de-zoomcamp/week1/DockerNotes.md

   --name pgadmin \
   dpage/pgadmin4
 ```
-You should be able to to see in web browser: http://localhost:8080/.
+***You should be able access pgAdmin in your browser: http://localhost:8080/.

-3. Create a new server on pgAdmin UI.
-Go to http://localhost:8080 to start-up pgAdmin, use credentials passed in the docker run command.
-To connect pgAdmin container to postgres container, create server in pgAdmin and enter server details.
+3. To create a a new server in pgAdmin, go to http://localhost:8080 to launch pgAdmin interface.
+Use credentials provided in the `docker run` command.
+To connect the pgAdmin container to the Postgres container, create a new server in pgAdmin and enter the necessary server details.

 ### Dockerizing the Ingestion Script
 1. Use jupyter notebook to convert ingest_ny_taxi_data.ipynb to a python script.
 `jupyter nbconvert --to=script {notebook.ipynb}`

-(Note: before moving to step 2, drop ny_taxi data table in Postgres)
+Note: Before proceeding to step 2, make sure to drop the `ny_taxi` data table in Postgres.

 `sql DROP TABLE yellow_taxi_data;`

-2. There are multiple methods to ingest the data into pg-database, below are some ways to ingest:
+2. There are several methods to ingest data into the Postgres database.
+Below are a few common ways to do so:

   2a.
-Method1: Ingest Data via python command
+Method 1: Ingest Data Using a Python Command
     ```bash
     URL="https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_2021-01.parquet"